On Writing

 I’m an aspiring writer.
 I write blogs, I’ve written two chapters in a book and I hope to write books in the future.
-Its like any other craft that you want to get better at.
+It’s like any other craft that you want to get better at.
 You put time in, and you get better.
 The more you write, the better you get.

 Write in simple words.
 Write like you speak.
+Write like yourself.

 If you don’t use fancy words when you speak, don’t use fancy words when you write.
 After you write, read it out loud.
 If it does not flow, and sounds awkwardly put together, thats what it will feel like to the reader as well.